exoad/exoad/README.txt

 programming in a corpo
-   job isn’t real
+job isnt realprogramming
-       programming—
-  it’s just office
+it's just office politics
-      politics and
+and people BS-ing through
-people bs-ing their
+their careers to climb the
-way up the "corpo
+"corpo ladder".
-       ladder."
-   real programming
+real programming happens with
-    is what open-
-    source devs do,
-only to have their
+crazy open-source maintainers
-   work leeched by
+that get their work leeched off by big corpos with their AI shit.
-  big corpos for
-   their ai shit.

 ---------------------------------------